fanoframework/fanoframework.github.io/security/jwt/index.md

         .issuer(('fano')
 );
 ```
-Following code shows how to retrieve `ITokenGenerator`instance, query it from dependency container.
+Following code shows how to retrieve `ITokenVerifierr`instance, query it from dependency container.

 ```
 var fTokenVerifier : ITokenVerifier;